gerald-liu/comp3311/Project/task1.md

 ## Part 3: Assumptions

 1. A remark can have no employee following up it, and an employee can follow up multiple remarks.
+2. A remark can be about either one club or multiple events.
-2. A fan club can hold no event and can have no members.
+3. A fan club can hold no event and have no members.
-3. An event can have no one participating, and a user can join no event.
+4. An event can have no one participating, and a user can join no event.
-4. For a user, only his primary phone number is stored.
+5. For a user, only his primary phone number is stored.
-5. For a member, only his primary occupation is stored.
+6. For a member, only his primary occupation is stored.
-6. For an employee, only his primary position is stored.
+7. For an employee, only his primary position is stored.